Dismiss Modal

 FAQs

-All UnitedHealthcare commercial and Medicare Advantage insurance plans will go out of network with WakeMed hospitals, outpatient facilities, urgent care and specialty care WakeMed Physician Practices.
+As of November 15, 2025, all UnitedHealthcare commercial and Medicare Advantage insurance plans are out of network with WakeMed hospitals, outpatient facilities, urgent care and specialty care WakeMed Physician Practices.

 Please note that WakeMed primary care physicians and MyCare365 locations are covered under a separate contract and are not impacted by these current negotiations.
 WakeMed’s retail pharmacies are covered under a separate contract and will remain in network for UnitedHealthcare members having Part D coverage.